 So how can you stop your old dog from licking carpet or furniture?
 Because licking is a common symptom of many disorders, it is essential to take your dog to the vet as soon as possible to address any significant medical conditions that could be causing this behavior.
 Once you’re sure there is not a serious concern, you can use the following tips to discourage your old dog from licking the carpet or the furniture:

-If your old dog licks the carpet because it’s nauseous due to acid reflux or has something stuck in his throat, feeding him a little ball of bread can help.
+If your old dog licks the carpet because he’s nauseous due to acid reflux, or has something stuck in his throat, feeding him a little ball of bread can help.
 The bread will absorb any acid and push the stuck stuff down the esophagus for quick relief.

 Stimulate your old dog by increasing his playtime and taking him for longer walks.
 More exercise helps with both boredom and pent-up stress and discourages unwanted behaviors like carpet licking.

-If your dog is suffering from an underlying nutritional or gastric issue, get your vet’s help in making dietary changes that can help.
-Change the type and timing of food to help with acid reflux and give it more nutritious food in case of a nutritional issue like pica.
+If your dog is suffering from an underlying nutritional or gastric issue, get your vet’s help in making dietary changes.
+Change the type and timing of food to help with acid reflux and give him more nutritious food in case of a nutritional issue like pica.

-It doesn’t sound good, but if your dog has an attention-seeking problem, you’ll have to ignore him.
-Don’t look at or talk to the dog when it starts licking the carpet, and immediately leave the room to discourage it.
-See if this changes his behavior.
-You can also give him extra attention before he starts licking the carpet to see if this helps.
+If your dog has an attention-seeking problem, you’ll have to ignore him.
+Don’t look at or talk to the dog when he starts licking the carpet, and immediately leave the room to discourage the behavior.
+The behavior may stop when the dog realizes it won’t successfully get him the attention he’s seeking.
+You can also give your pet extra attention before he starts licking.
+After all, isn’t playing with your dog one of the benefits of having one?

 Clean food crumbs